 Heap Dumper is a tool that takes a snapshot of the heap.
 Generated files (with the .heap extension) are available in the application output folder.
-Note that it works only on simulations.
-It is a built-in platform tool and has no dependencies.

 The Heap Analyzer is a set of tools to help developers understand the contents of the Java heap and find problems such as memory leaks.
 For its part, the Heap Analyzer plugin is able to open dump files.
 It helps you analyze their contents thanks to the following features: